Regular WordServe Kids Schedule

 10 a.m.
 WordServe Kids

 If you have kids ages 4 through 5th grade who wish to participate in our WordServe Kids program on Sunday mornings during our 10 a.m. service, please sign them in upon arrival at the back door of the Gym.
-After the service, parents can pick their children up at the same back door of the Gym, OR, kids can stay for the 10:00am Bible study hour.
+After the service, parents can pick their children up at the same back door of the Gym.

 The nursery is offered for children 3 yrs and under.
 Parents can check in infants at the Gym entry door.
 As always, if parents would like their children in the worship service, they are welcome to keep them there.